 A Medicaid denial letter or a loss of Medicaid coverage does not mean that you have no options.
 The reasons you might have Medicaid rejected or terminated vary, so it’s important to review the information included in the letter you receive.
 The agency reviewing your Medicaid application might determine that you have too many assets, that you are not disabled or that you simply failed to include required supporting documentation with your application.

 Time Limits To Appeal: No matter what reason is provided for the denial of your Medicaid, states are required to provide you with an opportunity to appeal the decision.
 If you do happen to receive a denial letter, you must submit your appeal no more than 90 days after the date of the denial letter.
 Applying for Medicaid occurs at the state level, so you will need to follow the procedures provided by your state.

 Special Enrollment for Employer Insurance: If you were waiting for your Medicaid to expire before joining your employer’s health insurance plan, you’re in luck.
 Contact your company’s healthcare coordinator without delay.
 If you act quickly, you should be able to enroll around the time your Medicaid ends.

 Losing Medicaid coverage can be very scary and shocking at first.
 This is even more true if you have ongoing health issues.

-If you are dealing with losing Medicaid, remember that it is not to end of the road and that you have options.
-Keep your healthcare needs and your budget in mind when making a decision on what you will do.
+If you are dealing with losing Medicaid, remember that it is not the end of the road.
+You have multiple options.
+Keep both your healthcare needs and budget in mind when making a decision about how to move forward.

 No matter what path you choose to follow once you’re denied Medicaid or you are dropped from Medicaid, the most important thing to do is to obtain some type of coverage.
-The safety that you get from having health insurance can end up being well worth any cost.
+The physical and financial safety that you get from having health insurance can end up being well worth any cost.